magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-rancher.md

 This quick setup will run Vamp together with Consul, Elasticsearch and Logstash on Rancher.
 (We'll also deploy our demo Sava application to give you something to play around on).

+#### Prerequisistes

+* Rancher up and running
+* Key-value store like ZooKeeper, Consul or etcd
+* Elasticsearch and Logstash

-#### Quick setup steps:
+#### In this quick setup we will:

 1. Run Rancher locally
 2. Install Elasticsearch, Consul and Logstash
 3. Run Vamp
 4. Deploy the Sava demo application

-#### Prerequisistes

-* Rancher up and running
-* Key-value store like ZooKeeper, Consul or etcd
-* Elasticsearch and Logstash

 If you need help you can find us on [Gitter] (https://gitter.im/magneticio/vamp)